lukeist/lukeist/README.md

   </a>
 </p>

-Currently Software Engineer at 100Devs and Operational Manager at Cinciao.
+Currently Software Engineer at CodeSync.
 I am motivated by the power of technology as a tool for positive change.
 See [my website](https://hiluan.dev) for more information!